 The Bank and certain of its affiliates, including the Company, were among numerous financial institutions and other entities named as defendants in two adversary proceedings commenced in 2003 by a creditors committee and an equity committee of Adelphia Communications Corporation.
 In October 2007, the Adelphia Recovery Trust filed an amended complaint consolidating the two adversary proceedings, which was amended again in February 2008.
 The consolidated suit named more than 700 defendants and sought to avoid and recover certain loan payments, including approximately \$50 million paid to the Company in connection with margin loans, and sought affirmative damages from all defendants collectively based on common law tort claims.
 The bank defendants filed several motions to dismiss the consolidated complaint, which were granted in part and denied in part.
-The claims that remained pending in the district court against the Company included common law tort claims and an avoidance claim relating to the margin loans.
+The claims that remained pending in the district court against the Company included common law tort claims resolved all outsed company included common law tort claims that remained pending in the district court against the Company included common law tort claims and an avoidance claim relating to the margin loans.
 In October 2010, a settlement was reached in which all but one of the bank defendants resolved all outstanding claims against them in the adversary proceeding in exchange for a total payment of \$175 million by those bank defendants collectively.
 The settlement has been approved by the court, and the matter has been dismissed with prejudice as against the settling defendants, including the Company.
 In addition to the lawsuit brought by the Adelphia Recovery Trust, the Company was one of the underwriters named in several actions brought by investors alleging federal securities law violations and common law claims.
-Those cases have largely been resolved by settlement or dismissal upon the defendants' motions.
-An amended complaint was filed in one case that was previously disposed of on a motion to dismiss.
-The Company filed a motion to dismiss the amended complaint as to some plaintiffs in that case.
-That motion is fully briefed and remains pending.
+Those cases have all been resolved by settlement or by dismissal upon the defendants' motions.